HatchApps/xavier-help/xero-integration.md

 # Xero Integration

+## Connecting to Xero
+A walkthrough of connecting Xavier to Xero can be found in our [Getting Started](/getting-started.md#adding-your-first-client) guide.

 ## How do we interact with Xero?
 The diagram below illustrates the general process flow between Xavier and Xero, from connecting a client to Xavier through to automated syncing overnight.
 You can see the Xero data we import into a Xavier client in the *Xero Organisation*: